dotnet/csharplang/proposals/params-collections.md

 - If for at least one parameter `Mᵥ` uses the ***better parameter-passing choice*** ([§12.6.4.4](expressions.md#12644-better-parameter-passing-mode)) than the corresponding parameter in `Mₓ` and none of the parameters in `Mₓ` use the better parameter-passing choice than `Mᵥ`, `Mᵥ` is better than `Mₓ`.
 - Otherwise, no function member is better.

+### Ref safety

+The [collection expressions ref safety section](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-12.0/collection-expressions.md#ref-safety) is applicable to the construction of parameter collections when APIs are invoked in their expanded form.

 ## Open questions